HawkSP/HawkSP.github.io/Readme.md

 ![alt text](https://github.com/HawkSP/HawkSP.github.io/blob/master/vegas-pro-15-suite-screenshot-int.jpg?raw=true "VEGAS Pro 15")
 VEGAS Pro 15 Suite can work with low-resolution audio or pristine 24-bit, 192kHz high-resolution audio and everything in between mono, stereo, or 5.1 surround sound.
 Also you can use plugins and effects from leading developers Boris FX, HitFilm, and NewBlueFX.
 These helped me in my development as they helped with the video due to its use of effect I could use.
+My options were also to use after Effects from adobe or DaVinci Resolve but I am not as skilled in them but I am in Sony Vegas.

 # Boris FX
 The Sapphire Render Unit enhances your work with the highest-quality textures, gradients, cloud, sky, and lighting effects.